clarpaul/RepData_PeerAssessment1/Clarpaul_Reproducible_Research_PA1.md

 stepsbydt_na <- activity %>% group_by(date) %>% summarize(StepsPerDay = sum(steps, na.rm = FALSE))
 ```

-We then plot the desired histogram using `ggplot`, and save it in the figures directory.
+We then plot the desired histogram using `ggplot2::ggplot`, and save it in the figures directory.
 We set `na.rm = FALSE`, so that explicit warning messages are generated to confirm the number of days for which the data contains `NA`s.

 ``` r
 # Plotting the histogram